 Halloween is quickly approaching, which means that parents of young children are in the process of picking the scariest of costumes, stocking up on the candy and planning the best routes for trick-or-treating and other Halloween activities.
 Parents should consider Halloween safety precautions as well.
 While trick-or-treating is usually a safe affair, it is important to remember that a number of hazards exist, from flammable costumes, to tainted candy, pedestrian accidents and slip and fall hazards.
 To improve your little goblin’s chances of a safe Halloween this year, here are some Halloween safety tips for parents.

 Remember that while masks are fun, they can limit a child’s field of vision, increasing the risk of a fall.
 A costume that is too long can become entangled around your child’s ankles and create a trip hazard, as well.Rather than a mask, consider a hat and some makeup; be sure to use non-toxic makeup and test a small patch of skin for allergies, first.
 Because of the prevalence of candles and open flames at Halloween, selecting a costume made of flame-resistant material is also a good idea.

 Pumpkin carving is one of the most enjoyable Halloween activities, and yet it can be dangerous for young children.
 Little ones should never be allowed to handle sharp knives on their own.
 Parents should be responsible for all carving.
 If you don’t want to go to the trouble, consider other fun pumpkin crafts, like painting, pumpkin-pie making, or decorating pumpkins with objects using a hot glue gun.

 Most trick-or-treating occurs at dusk or after dark.
 Make sure that your children can be seen by others easily.
 You should attach reflective tape to your child’s costume, and be sure that they carry a flashlight.
 If the area where your child is trick-or-treating is particularly dark – for example, if there are no streetlights – consider attaching flashing lights to your child’s costume.

 Do not assume that because it is a holiday, drivers will automatically yield the right of way.
 Talk about pedestrian safety and practice safe walking with your youngsters.
 Remind your youngsters never to run from house to house, and certainly not to dart across the street without stopping and looking both ways for oncoming cars before crossing.

 Parents should always accompany children under the age of 12 while they are trick-or-treating.
 In addition to walking alongside children, parents should plan a route in advance and plan a meet-up place that parents and children can connect in the event that they are separated.
 Further, never allow a child to approach a house on their own – either go with them, or make sure that children go in pairs or groups.
 There is safety in numbers.

 Your child will likely be eager to dig into their candy bag, but you should set some rules.
 One rule should be that you are going to inspect every piece of candy before your child consumes it.
 While it rarely happens, there have been instances of tainted candy and other dangerous items placed in children’s jack-o-lanterns.
 Children who gobble too much candy may be at risk of a serious stomachache.

-Halloween 2016 is almost here!
+Halloween is almost here!
 Are you ready for the holiday?
 If you have young children, plan carefully so that your family enjoys a safe Halloween.